CARS-UChicago/IDL_Tomography/_sources/imagej.rst.txt

     **ImageJ stack for HDF5 file with reconstructed data**

+It is also possible to convert a signed 16-bit integer reconstructed HDF5 file to a TIFF stack in the case of the HDF5 file being too large to convert directly in memory.
+Download and run ``Open_Virtual_h5_Save_tiff_Stack.ijm`` from the `IDL Tomography`_ repository.
+This will:

+-	Read the selected HDF5 file into a virtual stack.
+-	Prompt you to choose a directory for saving the TIFF images.
+-	Open each image in the stack one at a time, scale it, and save it into the specified directory.

+Because this method relies on opening and saving each single image in the stack, it takes longer than using ``Read_GSE_HDF5_recon.ijm``.

 Incompatibility of netCDF and HDF5 plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unfortunately the netCDF and PSI HDF5 plugins referenced above are incompatible, meaning that they cannot both be